 - Continuity clinic expectations Preliminary interns do not have continuity clinic (since they can't provide "continuity!")

 - Other differences?
-Preliminary interns get at least eight weeks of elective.
+Preliminary interns who matched with a GW categorical program may have requirements built by request of their respective specialty program director.
 In response to prior prelim feedback, elective weeks are spread out throughout the year similar to the way +1 weeks are.

 - Differences in "perks" NONE